The salty taste is almost singularly derived from salt and is readily identified in our diets.

 |Virya (temperature):||Heating (though the mildest of the heating tastes)|

 |Vipaka (post-digestive effect):||Sweet|

 |Emotions of Excess:||Temptation, addiction, attachment, greed, possessiveness, irritability|

 |Location on the Tongue:||Rear edges of the tongue|

 |Most Affected Tissues:||Plasma, blood, muscle, fat, and nervous tissue|

 |Direction of Movement:||Downward (activates apana vayu)|

-The salty taste can exacerbate the situation in the case of hypertension, high pitta, ulcers, or if there are imbalances in the blood.
+The salty taste can exacerbate the situation in the case of high pitta, or if there are imbalances in the blood.